Overview | Declassified Records | Videos & News Coverage | Contact

 You can read more about this squadron on the VAW-13 web page.

-Inquiry No 2: January 19, 2024 - Senator John Fetterman submitted a Congressional Inquiry to secure his full investigation records.
-May 5, 2024, Defense P.O.W./MIAA Accounting Agency (DPAA) released over 400+ pages of investigations records.
-Scroll down below to view various records, eyewitness accounts and case reports including DPAA, DIA, CIA and Joint Chiefs of Staff investigation and meeting notes for his case (0092-1-01).
+Inquiry No 2: January 19, 2024 - Senator John Fetterman submitted a congressional inquiry to secure his full investigation records.
+On May 5, 2024, Defense P.O.W./MIAA Accounting Agency (DPAA) released over 600+ pages of investigation records.
+In the Declassified Records section above, you can view various records, eyewitness accounts, and case reports, including DPAA, DIA, CIA, and Joint Chiefs of Staff investigation and meeting notes for his case (0092-1-01).

-Inquire No 3: August 15, 2024 - U.S. Representative Scott Perry inquiries into all information pertaining to the February 18, 1997, interview with KGB agent Viktor V. Sharapov regarding the disappearance and possible survival of LTJG David Marion Christian.
+Inquiry No 3: August 15, 2024 - U.S. Representative Scott Perry inquires into all information pertaining to the February 18, 1997, interview with KGB agent Viktor V. Sharapov regarding the disappearance and possible survival of LTJG David Marion Christian.

 Inquiry No 4: August 23, 2024 - U.S. Representative Scott Perry inquiries into all records and information collected by the Navy regarding the June 2, 1965, shoot down and loss of LTJG David Marion Christian.

 The U.S.S.
-Midway Museum - Thank you for hosting the 60th commemorative memorial service to be held on June 2, 2025, at the museum.
+Midway Museum - Thank you for offering to host the 60th commemorative memorial service to be held on June 2, 2025, at the museum.

 MyDogTag.com - Thank you for producing and donating period correct dog tags for the 60th commemorative memorial service.